 Eligibility depends on the sentence imposed and if “good time credit” will be applied.
 If you were given a specific prison time or determinate sentence, then you are automatically eligible within one year of your Minimum Eligible Parole Date (MEPD).

 For those serving life sentences, you must serve the determinate portion of your sentence before becoming eligible though you must persuade the parole board to grant you parole.
 If your sentence was 15 years to life, then the 15 years must first be served.
 Only adult inmates sentenced to life in prison or an indeterminate term with the possibility of parole may have a parole hearing.

 Inmates are allowed to deduct time for good behavior.
-Under current California law, inmates are now eligible for parole after serving half of their sentence.
-The exception is if you committed a violent or serious felony (rape, first degree burglary, robbery, arson, kidnapping, etc.), you must serve 85% of your sentence before becoming eligible.
+Under current California law, inmates are now eligible for parole after serving half of their sentence2.
+The exception is if you committed a violent or serious felony (rape, first degree burglary, robbery, arson, kidnapping, etc.), you must serve 85% of your sentence before becoming eligible3.
 If you committed murder or have been incarcerated for at least 2 felonies, you are not eligible for good time credit.

 In any case under California law, the parole board is required to grant parole unless the prisoner still constitutes a risk to public safety.
 This applies even in determinate sentencing cases or where the inmate has garnered good time credit.

 If parole is granted, the decision goes to the full parole board for review.
 If no action is taken, the inmate’s parole is granted 120 days after the hearing but it then goes to the governor who can reverse the board’s decision if the offense was murder.
 The governor can also override the parole board’s decision to not grant parole if the inmate appeals.